intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Messaging.md

 The messsaging platform leverages a framework which is implemented by all platform services.

-It provides message flow through access to multiple broker technologies both in the cloud and the edge.
+The framework encapsulates multiple broker technologies both in the cloud and the edge, and provides a standardised set of interfaces for flowing messages to brokers and repositories.

 ---